Aman-Sharma-au49/Robot-Framework/README.md

 ## Different Types of testing supported by Robot Framework

-Robot Framework is used when there is a need for test automation in a [software development process](https://www.browserstack.com/guide/learn-software-development-process).
-It is particularly useful in projects that require continuous integration and delivery, as it supports different types of testing and can be easily integrated with other tools such as [Jenkins](https://www.browserstack.com/guide/jenkins-for-test-automation) and Git.
+Robot Framework is used when there is a need for test automation in a software development process.
+It is particularly useful in projects that require continuous integration and delivery, as it supports different types of testing and can be easily integrated with other tools such as Jenkins and Git.

-Robot Test Framework is a versatile [test automation framework](https://www.browserstack.com/guide/best-test-automation-frameworks) that can be used in a variety of scenarios.
+Robot Test Framework is a versatile test automation framework that can be used in a variety of scenarios.
 Some common use cases for the Robot Framework include:

-- [**Acceptance Testing**](https://www.browserstack.com/guide/acceptance-testing): Robot Automation Framework is often used for acceptance testing, which involves testing whether a software system meets the specified requirements.
+- **Acceptance Testing**: Robot Automation Framework is often used for acceptance testing, which involves testing whether a software system meets the specified requirements.
 This type of testing can be done at various stages of the software development lifecycle, from early prototypes to final releases.

--
-- [**Regression Testing**](https://www.browserstack.com/guide/regression-testing): Regression testing is used to ensure that software changes or updates do not introduce new bugs or issues.
+- **Regression Testing**: Regression testing is used to ensure that software changes or updates do not introduce new bugs or issues.
 Robot Framework is a popular choice for regression testing because of its modular architecture and ability to easily reuse test cases.

--
-- [**Functional Testing**](https://www.browserstack.com/guide/functional-testing): Python Robot Framework can be used for functional testing, which involves testing the functionality of a software system.
+- **Functional Testing** Python Robot Framework can be used for functional testing, which involves testing the functionality of a software system.
 This can include testing individual functions or components, as well as testing the system as a whole.

--
-- [**Integration Testing**](https://www.browserstack.com/guide/integration-testing): Integration testing involves testing how different components of a software system work together.
+- **Integration Testing**: Integration testing involves testing how different components of a software system work together.
 The Robot Framework can be used to automate this type of testing, allowing testers to easily test the interactions between different components.

--
-- **Continuous Integration/Continuous Delivery (CI/CD):** It can be integrated with [CI/CD pipelines](https://www.browserstack.com/guide/building-ci-cd-pipeline) to automate testing as part of the software development process.
+- **Continuous Integration/Continuous Delivery (CI/CD):** It can be integrated with CI/CD pipelines to automate testing as part of the software development process.
 This allows teams to catch issues early in the development cycle and ensure that new changes do not introduce new bugs or issues.
--

 - **API Testing:** Robot Framework has built-in libraries for testing APIs, making it a popular choice for testing RESTful and SOAP web services.